crabnebula-dev/tauri-fuzz/docs/src/diary.md

 - to be honest I don't really understand what's happening precisely and I don't want to dig further.
 But I'm happy to have found a solution quickly but I expect this to bite me back in the future

+### Docker on Windows

+- Docker daemon can be started by launching Docker desktop
+- _docker-credential-desktop not installed or not available in PATH_
+  - in the file `C:\Users\user\.docker\config.json`
+  - delete `credsStore` field

 ### Tools for debugging